Self-hosted Forgejo runner in Kubernetes

 To configure Forgejo we create a ConfigMap containing the configuration.yaml file.

-This configuration contains the settings i.e. for Docker and the available base build images.
+This configuration contains the settings i.e. for Docker available for a buildjob and the available base build images.

 apiVersion: v1